francis04j/laughing-file-fortnight/README.md

 Usage
 From your project root, run:

-make setup       # One-stop setup make install     # If you already have requirements.txt make freeze      # Save current deps to requirements.txt make clean       # Remove the venv
+1. make setup       # One-stop setup
+2. make install     # If you already have requirements.txt
+3. make freeze      # Save current deps to requirements.txt
+4. make clean       # Remove the venv

+⚠️ Warning >
-⚠️ The source command works in bash/zsh.
+The source command works in bash/zsh.